Guitar Technique – 60 Essential Scale Patterns

-As you can see from a quick scroll, or look at the title, there are many different guitar techniques to learn in this article.
+As you can see from a look at the title, there are many different guitar techniques in this article.

-There are 46 different patterns applied to minor pentatonic, major, and major mode scale shapes to explore in your studies.
+There are 60 different patterns applied to pentatonic, modes, jazz scales, and a famous jazz tune to explore in your studies.

-You don’t have to learn every pattern in this lesson to benefit from studying scale patterns in your practice routine.
+You don’t have to learn every pattern to benefit in your practice routine.

-If you’re new to scale patterns, start at the beginning and learn a few of the pentatonic scale patterns to begin.
+If you’re new to scale patterns, start at the beginning and learn a few pentatonic patterns to begin.

-From there, you can keep going in order, or jump around and try out patterns that sound interesting to you.
+From there, keep going in order, or jump around and try out patterns that sound interesting to you.

-For the more advanced players, you can skim through, find a pattern you like, and work from that point forward.
+For more advanced players, skim through, find a pattern you like, and work from that point forward.

-As well, any of these scales can be beneficial to players of all genres of music.
+As well, any of these scales are beneficial to players of all genres of music.

 Even the jazz scale patterns.

-Just as rock and blues players can benefit from the jazz scale patterns, jazz guitarists will benefit from studying the pentatonic and major scale patterns as well.
+Just as rock and blues players will benefit from the jazz patterns, jazz guitarists will benefit from studying pentatonic and major scale patterns.

 How to Practice Guitar Scale Patterns

-When learning many, not all, of the patterns in this lesson, you’ll learn about four variations that you can apply to your guitar scale patterns in the practice room.
+When learning many, not all, of these patterns, you learn four variations that you can apply to patterns in the practice room.